Robust image classification with multi-modal large language models: Introduction

-To address these challenges, we propose \multishield, a solution that integrates the strengths of both adversarial training and detection defenses while handling multi-modal information.
+To address these challenges, we propose \multishield, a solution that integrates the strengths of both adversarial training and detection defenses while handling multimodal information.
 The idea is to combine adversarial training defenses with a rejection module that incorporates both visual and textual information during prediction.
-In particular, \multishield uses an adversarially trained model and a multi-modal model (i.e., CLIP~\cite{radford2021learning}), which analyzes visual and textual patterns to verify their alignment.
-Specifically, the multi-modal model uses visual images and textual descriptions related to the classes in the dataset to assess semantic agreement, employing zero-shot predictions.
-As illustrated in \autoref{fig:multishield}, when there is an agreement between the proactively trained image classifier and the multi-modal model, the system provides a prediction.
+In particular, \multishield uses an adversarially trained model and a multimodal model (i.e., CLIP~\citep{radford2021learning}), which analyzes visual and textual patterns to verify their alignment.
+Specifically, the multimodal model uses visual images and textual descriptions related to the classes in the dataset to assess semantic agreement, employing zero-shot predictions.
+As illustrated in \autoref{fig:multishield}, when there is an agreement between the proactively trained image classifier and the multimodal model, the system provides a prediction.
 However, if there is a discrepancy, the system abstains from responding, as the lack of agreement suggests potential adversarial manipulation or uncertainty.
-Our experiments demonstrate the effectiveness of \multishield on two benchmark datasets, CIFAR-10 and ImageNet.
-We applied \multishield to both non-robust models and robust models ($6$ for CIFAR-10 and $4$ for ImageNet) developed with adversarial training.
-The results reveal that \multishield significantly increase robustness for proactively trained models, as it successfully rejects adversarial examples that would otherwise bypass them.
-Overall, these results highlight \multishield ability to complement existing defenses and provide an additional layer of security for them.
+Our experiments demonstrate the effectiveness of \multishield on six benchmark datasets (i.e., CIFAR-10, ImageNet, Caltech-101, Food-101, Oxford-IIIT pets, STL-10).
+We applied \multishield to both non-robust models and robust models developed with adversarial training.
+The results reveal that \multishield significantly increases robustness for proactively trained models, as it successfully rejects adversarial examples that would otherwise bypass them.
+Overall, these results highlight \multishield's ability to complement existing defenses and provide an additional layer of security for them.

-In this work, we make the following key contributions: \begin{itemize} \item we propose \multishield, a novel defense mechanism that leverages multi-modal data, specifically visual and textual inputs, to identify and reject adversarial examples;
+In this work, we make the following key contributions: \begin{itemize} \item we propose \multishield, a novel defense mechanism that leverages multimodal data, specifically visual and textual inputs, to identify and reject adversarial examples;

-\item we explore the interaction between adversarial training and a multi-modal detector, demonstrating how \multishield can be effectively integrated as a supplementary layer to enhance overall model robustness;
+\item we explore the interaction between adversarial training and a multimodal detector, demonstrating how \multishield can be effectively integrated as a supplementary layer to enhance overall model robustness;

-\item we assess the robustness improvements provided by multi-modal information against adversarial attacks by evaluating \multishield on two vision datasets and ten models. \end{itemize}
+\item we assess the robustness improvements provided by multimodal information against adversarial attacks by evaluating \multishield on six datasets and thirteen models. \end{itemize}